Camberwick Green, Trumpton and Chigley

 Because how many of these next ones would you really have noticed at the time ? ....

-The orange lorry actually appeared in all 3 series.
+The same orange lorry actually appeared in all 3 series.
 Below,from left to right :-

 As "the workmen's lorry" in Camberwick.